trailofbits/deepstate/README.md

 DeepState consists of a static library, used to write test harnesses, and command-line _executors_ written in Python.
 At this time, the best documentation is in the [examples](/examples) and in our [paper](https://agroce.github.io/bar18.pdf).
 A more extensive example, using DeepState and libFuzzer to test a user-mode file system, is available [here](https://github.com/agroce/testfs); in particular the [Tests.cpp](https://github.com/agroce/testfs/blob/master/Tests.cpp) file and CMakeLists.txt show DeepState usage.

+## Built-In Fuzzer

+Every DeepState executable provides a simple built-in fuzzer that generates tests using completely random data.
+Using this fuzzer is as simple as calling the native executable with the `--fuzz` argument.
+The fuzzer also takes a `seed` and `timeout` (default of two minutes) to control the fuzzing.
+If you want to actually save the test cases generated, you need to add a `--output_test_dir` arument to tell DeepState where to put the generated tests.
+By default fuzzing saves only failing and crashing tests.
+One more command line argument that is particularly useful for fuzzing is the `--log_level` argument, which controls how much output each test produces.
+By default, this is set to show all the logging from your tests, which slows fuzzing, but setting it to 2 or higher will only show messages produced by tests failing or crashing.

+Note that while symbolic execution only works on Linux, without a fairly complex cross-compliation process, the brute force fuzzer works on macOS or (as far as we know) any Unix-like system.

 ## Fuzzing with libFuzzer

 If you install clang 6.0 or later, and run `cmake` when you install